Business Intelligence

 Natural Language Querying

-This functionality bridges the gap between complex data and actionable business insights.
-With 91% of leaders anticipating benefits from generative AI [7], tools like this are becoming essential for making data accessible.
+This functionality bridges the gap between complex data and actionable business insight, and the overwhelming majority of business leaders surveyed now expect generative AI to deliver value in analytics [7].
 It’s especially helpful for non-technical users who need quick answers without having to learn complicated query languages.

 Real-Time Data Integration